 As prolific running bamboo, Phyllostachys are generally quite easy to propagate.
 The most productive and effective way to do this is by taking rhizome cuttings or by separating and transplanting any culms that still have a good root mass intact.
 Culm cuttings that work on tropical bamboo like Bambusa and Guadua will not work with Phyllostachys.

 Easiest is probably just to dig up some extra segments of rhizome that are showing good health and promising buds.
 This is best done in the springtime.
 If you have a well-established Phyllostachys, you’re sure to have an ample supply of rhizomes creeping around your garden.
 Plant the rhizome sections into pots, rhizomes parallel to the ground with buds pointing upwards.
 Keep the soil moist, but not soggy, and wait for those buds to start shooting.
 If you don’t see any shoots, check the drain holes on the bottom of the bottom to look for signs of roots.
-Not every cutting will take, but you should see some results within a couple months.
+Not every cutting will take, but you should see some results within a couple of months.

 Further reading